limbernie/limbernie.github.io/_posts/2018-02-09-evilscience-walkthrough.md

 Holy smoke.
 It works.

-My guess is that the command is like this.
+My guess is that the command goes something like this.

 ```bash
 cat /var/log/auth.log /etc/shadow
 ```

-I can use command substitution with backticks to execute another command as `root`.
+Perhaps I can use command substitution with backticks to execute another command as `root`?
 First, let's generate a single-stage reverse shell with `msfvenom` and transfer it over.

 ![msfvenom](/assets/images/posts/evilscience-walkthrough/evilscience-17.png)